Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Are Cheez-Its Safe for Cats?

-Depending on the flavor variety, a few Cheez-Its aren’t likely to hurt your cat unless it suffers from gastrointestinal problems or allergies.
+Depending on the flavor variety, a few Cheez-Its aren’t likely to hurt your cat unless they suffer from gastrointestinal problems or allergies.
 It’s essential to check the ingredient list since there are numerous flavors of Cheez-Its on the market.

 So, you can give a few Cheez-Its to your cat, but it’s not recommended.
 Cheez-Its have virtually no nutritional value for cats, so there is no reason a cat should eat them.

 There’s also a behavioral concern with feeding your cat Cheez-Its.
-If your cat gets used to eating human food, it may beg for foods that aren’t safe, try to sample human food, or reject its commercial food.
+If your cat gets used to eating human food, they may beg for foods that aren’t safe and reject their commercial food.

 Cat Nutritional Needs

 Cats have specific nutritional needs for optimal health.
-Unlike dogs, which can survive on a diet without meat for short periods, cats are obligate carnivores and require specific nutrients from animal products.
+Unlike dogs, which can survive without meat for short periods, cats need specific nutrients from animal products.

 In the wild, cats are hunters and eat a lot of animal protein, moderate animal fat, and minimal carbohydrates.
 Cats still need that nutritional profile today, which is widely available in the form of commercial cat food.